Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-OLD-Polkadot_Architecture_and_Governance/Intro_to_Polkadot_Slides.md

 Polkadot token holders have complete control over the protocol.

-All privileges, which on other platforms are exclusive to miners, will be given to the Relay Chain participants (DOT holders), including managing exceptional events such as protocol upgrades and fixes.
+All privileges, which on other platforms are exclusive to miners, will be given to the relay chain participants (DOT holders), including managing exceptional events such as protocol upgrades and fixes.

 Notes: